About Black Friday

 4. Use promotion events to gain a strategic advantage rather than bring forward sales.
 For example, by benefiting from the extra attention gifted by the event to attract new users, enhance your reputation, or inspire loyalty.

 5. And if you can’t beat them, join them!
-Starting with our own unashamed Black Friday special offer for marketers.
-The Marketing Director’s Handbook – the definitive guide to superior and successful marketing.
+Check out offers on The Marketing Director’s Handbook – the definitive guide to superior and successful marketing.
 Grab it while it lasts ;-).

 4. Rick, Scott, Nutson, Brian and others.
 Neural Predictors of Purchase, Neuron (2007)